exercism/problem-specifications/exercises/reverse-string/description.md

 - Run the test suite and make sure that it succeeds.
 - Submit your solution and check it at the website.

-Comments:
-If testing tools are available, a property that can be tested is to reverse string twice and see if the output is the original string.